gthvn1/crashtos/Readme.md

 - [ ] setup the interrupt
 - [ ] jump into the kernel (don't know yet if it will be in C, in Rust, in Zig...)

+**NOTE**: we already added a file *kernel.c* and we try to call the C function from the *boot.asm*.
+Currently it is not really used.
+It is more for exploring because we don't know which langage we will use...

 ## Blog posts related to previous paragraphs

 During babysteps we will sometimes wrote some blogs for a better understanding.